Days out in Germany

 Towns for a day trip

 Koblenz, from the Roman name Confluentes, refers to the fact the town is located where the Rhine and Moselle flow together.
 The town is dominated by the Ehbrenbreitstein Fortress, which affords great views over both rivers and is reached by a cable car (the ticket can include entry to the fort).
 Inside you’ll find exhibitions on history and culture from the region and an area dedicated to costume dressing up and medieval games.
 There's also a fun exhibition on robbers and baddies from the region.
-From 17-20 July you can immerse yourself in the times of the Celts, Romans, and Middle Ages, with a number of combat displays and a Roman camp, plus lots of activities for children.
+There are numerous family tours and a chance to see historical activities in action.

 Back in town the Romanticum museum has 10 interactive sections, also devoted to the history of the Middle Rhine Valley, with 70 hands-on stations.
 Tickets include a virtual boat trip, but must be booked online for a specified time slot lasting 1 hour and 45 minutes, between 10.00 and 18.00.